 Dental and oral health is a fundamental piece of our general health and well-being.
-Poor oral hygiene can prompt dental cavities and gum disease has been connected to heart disease, cancer, and diabetes.
+Poor oral hygiene can prompt dental cavities has been connected to heart disease, cancer, and diabetes.
 Gum disease is an inflammation of the gums, typically brought about by a bacterial infection.
 Whenever left untreated, it can turn into a more genuine infection known as periodontitis.
-Gum disease and periodontitis are significant reasons for tooth loss in grown-ups.
-Gum disease (gum inflammation) generally leads to periodontitis (gum disease).
+Disease and periodontitis are significant reasons for tooth loss in grown-ups.
+Gum inflammation generally leads to periodontitis.
 In any case, it is essential to realize that not all gum disease advances to periodontitis.

 Gums connect to the teeth at a lower point than the gum edges that we see.
 These structures a little space called a sulcus.
 Food and plaque can get caught in this space and cause a gum infection or gum disease.
 Plaque is a thin film of bacteria.
 It continually frames on the outside of our teeth.
 As plaque progresses, it solidifies and becomes tartar.
 It can build up an infection when plaque stretches out beneath the gum line.
 Left unchecked, gum disease can make the gums separate from the teeth.
 This can make serious injuries to the delicate tissue and bone supporting the teeth.